Writing and Editing, Fixing Words

 An editor is a fixer — of broken spelling and grammar, of busted logic and organization, of faulty workflows and processes, of stressed writing and editorial teams, of misaligned vision and execution.
 From narrow to broad, these are the key writing and editing skills I bring to every project.

-- As a production editor I’ve taken on many tasks: proofreading and copy editing, monitoring production schedules, communicating with authors and designers, approving manuscripts for the printer or the website.
-Many of these tasks come late in the process, but a good editor will have an eye toward what’s coming next.
-A production editor is the ink-stained wretch who keeps the operation running, no matter what.
+- I’ve been a production editor wearing many hats: proofreading and copy editing, monitoring production schedules, communicating with authors and designers, approving manuscripts for the printer or the website.

-After twenty years of writing and editing, I’ve fixed a lot of problems with written content.
+After twenty years of writing and editing, I’ve fixed a lot of words.
 Tell me about your problem, and let’s figure out how to fix it.